IsaiahSama/classmeet/README.md

 Upon launching first time, begins the setup process which prompts for the number of periods in a day, the times at which these periods will end, the names of the subjects you do, the google meet lookup links for each one, and finally, your timetable.

 ## Usage
-Download either the gmeet.exe file or the gmeet.py file with the chromedriver.exe file.
+Download either the gmeet.exe file or the gmeet.py file with the chromedriver.exe file and the gmeetclass folder.
 Using the app differs based on method.

 ### gmeet.exe